Antony-M1/erp-production-setup/erp14.md

 bench start
 ```
 **STEP 14** `create a site in frappe bench`

+Note: Open one more terminal and move to `frappe-bench` folder and run the upcoming commands

 Username: `Administrator`

 Password: `admin`

 DB User: `root`

 DB Password: `123`

 But while running the below commands you can change the admin and Db password as your wish don't follow this one use some more secure password and take notes